MichaelXavier/Angel/README.md

 Notes:

- * I have not tried building `angel` against ghc 6.10 or earlier
+ * I have not tried building `angel` against ghc 6.10 or earlier;
+   6.12 likely works fine

 Configuration and Usage Example
 -------------------------------